 The accounting policies of the operating segments are the same as the Group's accounting policies described in note 3.
-Segment profit represents the mine operating earnings earned by each segment representing the revenues less direct cost of sales as shown on the consolidated statement of profit or loss and other comprehensive income.
-This is the measure reported to the chief operating decision maker for the purposes of resource allocation and performance assessment.
+Segment profit represents profit (loss) before income tax attributable to the respective segment.
+This is the measure reported to the CODM for the purposes of resource allocation and performance assessment.

-There are no inter-segment sales for the year ended December 31, 2013 and 2012.
+There are no inter-segment sales for the year ended December 31, 2014 and 2013.